udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

 If a service has an outage, it is important to know the chain of events that led up to the outage and who (if anyone) caused it.

 IT security require that all Azure VMs (Windows and Linux) meet their password complexity requirements.
-Automatic updates must be enabled on Dev/Test environments, and disabled on production environments, where patching must be managed manually.
+They also require that only approved OS images are used as the baseline for any VM.

 *Resource Consistency*